Production Records

 Production batch

 The physical batch this record covers.
-One TTB record per production batch (enforced by a unique constraint on production_batch_id).
-The batch ID is set when the record is first created and cannot be changed.
+One production record per production batch — the batch is set when the record is first created and cannot be changed afterwards.

 DSP number

 Your federally-issued Distilled Spirits Plant number (format DSP-XX-NNNNN for traditional permits, DSP-AB-NNNNN for the newer alphabetic series).
-Set on the company profile at /settings/company; copied into each TTB record so the record stands alone if your DSP number ever changes (e.g. after a relocation).
+Set on the facility under Settings → Facilities — a permit is bonded to a premises, so it lives on the site.
+New production records default their DSP number from the facility permit; it stays editable so multi-site operators can pick the right premises.
+The number is copied onto each record so it stands alone if your DSP number ever changes (e.g. after a relocation).

 Formula number

 The TTB-issued formula approval number for the product.
-Pulled from Product.ttb_formula_number if set; otherwise blank for products that don’t require a formula approval (e.g. base spirits, certain wines, unmodified beers).
+Pulled from the product’s TTB Formula # if set; otherwise blank for products that don’t require a formula approval (e.g. base spirits, certain wines, unmodified beers).
 Required on the record for products that do.

 Product class